When to Bring a Deal Coach Into a Live Opportunity

 The objective isn’t to replace the manager or create dependency.

-A customer decision can change more than the forecast
+One customer decision can change more than the forecast

-The client is unnamed to protect confidentiality.
+The company in this example is unnamed to protect confidentiality.

 The coaching focused on clarifying the customer’s business case, identifying what needed to happen internally, and moving the conversation from product interest toward a funded decision.

-The coaching wasn’t the sole cause of either outcome.
 The founder, team, product, customer, and investor all played essential roles.

 When outside coaching may not be necessary